sthysel/pandashells/README.md

 Requirements
 ----

-Pandashells is both python2 and python3 compatible and was built using the
+Pandashells is both Python2 and Python3 compatible and was developed using the
 <a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
 We strongly recommend using Anaconda to run Pandashells.
 Most of the libraries required by pandashells come pre-installed with Anaconda, though some tools will require additional